You are here

 - Yes!
 The needle and bags used to collect the blood are used only once, then discarded.
 You cannot get HIV or other infectious diseases from donating blood.

 May I eat before I donate?

-- Yes.
-It is very important to drink plenty of fluids and eat a good meal within 4 hours before donating.
-It is also important to have a good night's sleep before donating.
+- It is most important to drink plenty of fluids prior to donating.
+It is also important tthat you continue with your normal eating habits before donating.

 What should I bring with me when I come to donate?

 You must show a photo ID, such as a Driver's License.
 In addition, it is helpful if you bring the following:

 - A list of medications you are taking